William Baer (lawyer)

 William Joseph Baer (born May 31, 1950) is an American lawyer who served as the Assistant Attorney General for the United States Department of Justice Antitrust Division under the administration of President Barack Obama.
 He is a partner at the American law firm Arnold & Porter, where he works in antitrust law and white collar defense.
 Since January 2020, Baer has been a visiting fellow in Governance Studies at the Brookings Institution.

 Early life and education

-Born in Baraboo, Wisconsin, Baer earned a Bachelor of Arts degree from Lawrence University in 1972 and a Juris Doctor from Stanford Law School in 1975.